 What if I have white fillings on teeth?

 If you have white fillings in the front teeth that match the existing shade of your teeth before treatment, they may not match the teeth afterwards.
 This is because the technique lightens the teeth but cannot lighten fillings.
-When the desired colour has been reached, our dentist can replace these fillings with a lighter shade of filling material to match the new shade of your teeth.
+When the desired colour has been reached, our dentist can replace these fillings with a lighter shade of filling material to match the new shade of your teeth at an additional cost.

-Sensitivity of the teeth is reported by some patients undergoing tooth whitening.
+Sensitivity of the teeth is the most common side effect of home whitening.
 This usually occurs around the neck of the teeth where the gums have receded.
 If you experience any sensitivity you should stop whitening for a few days, and then resume the treatment.
 If you are concerned, please contact our dentist.

 What about whitening toothpastes?